 - Information Errors

 - Partially Approved

 - Not Approved

 You can identify the status of each OCF-18 and OCF-23 in the patient case by simply looking at the list of documents.
 The unique document number assigned by HCAI is attached to your treatment plan as soon as the HCAI system communicates receipt to Universal Office.
-That number remains in the system as a reference for any time you experience issues and need to access it through your HCAI portal.

 View and print document status logs to identify when the document was created, submitted and resubmitted to HCAI, as well as when the response was received from the adjuster.